 These drugs may be used in patients with renal disease as they do not cause a decrease in blood flow to the kidney.

+The primary mechanism of action of alpha-2 agonists is stimulation of presynaptic alpha-2 receptors in the central nervous system.
 Drugs of this class are centrally acting and decrease sympathetic outflow, as they activate medullary presynaptic α2 adrenoceptors.
 Remember that α2 activation decreases sympathetic outflow.

 Clonidine activates α receptors, which causes inhibition of norepinephrine release from synaptic vesicles.
 Clonidine is frequently administered with a diuretic, and may produce side effects of lethargy, dry mouth and constipation.